-There’s no shortage of information in the SEO world about how to fix a suspended Google My Business (GMB) listing, but there isn’t a lot of content about how to avoid one in the first place.
+There’s no shortage of information in the SEO world about how to fix a suspended Google Business Profile (GBP), formerly Google My Business (GMB), but there isn’t a lot of content about how to avoid one in the first place.

-A GMB suspension can happen for a variety of reasons, for example: keyword stuffing your business name, using a fake address, and any other spammy tactic that goes against Google’s guidelines.
+A GBP suspension can happen for a variety of reasons, for example, keyword stuffing your business name, using a fake address, and any other spammy tactic that goes against Google’s guidelines.

 Small businesses, and even some local SEOs, take part in spammy tactics to try to “trick” the system or find workaround solutions to rank better.
 It’s SEO, the whole reason is to rank, right?
 Not necessarily.
 During Whitespark’s Local Search Summit, Darren Shaw said it the best: “It’s not all about ranking, but about attracting the right people and customers that are willing to convert.”

-How To Provide The Best, Most Accurate Information On Your GMB Listing
+How To Provide The Best, Most Accurate Information On Your GBP

 It’s easy to get caught up trying to find the best way to do something, but this can lead to relying on dangerous advice and spammy SEO practices.
 It’s time we take a step back to think about customers FIRST.